 Pandas DataFrame is a two-dimensional size-mutable, potentially heterogeneous tabular data structure with labeled axes (rows and columns).
 A Data frame is a two-dimensional data structure, i.e., data is aligned in a tabular fashion in rows and columns.
 Pandas DataFrame consists of three principal components, the data, rows, and columns.

 Note: For more information, refer to Python | Pandas DataFrame

-In the real world, a Pandas DataFrame will be created by loading the datasets from existing storage, storage can be SQL Database, CSV file, and Excel file.
-Pandas DataFrame can be created from the lists, dictionary, and from a list of dictionary etc.
+In the real world, a Pandas DataFrame will be created by loading the datasets from existing storage, storage can be SQL Database, CSV file, or an Excel file.
+Pandas DataFrame can be created from lists, dictionaries, and from a list of dictionaries, etc.

 Note: For more information, refer to Creating a Pandas DataFrame

-Pandas program can be run from any text editor but it is recommended to use Jupyter Notebook for this as Jupyter given the ability to execute code in a particular cell rather than executing the entire file.
-Jupyter also provides an easy way to visualize pandas dataframe and plots.
+Pandas program can be run from any text editor but it is recommended to use Jupyter Notebook for this as Jupyter gives the ability to execute code in a particular cell rather than executing the entire file.
+Jupyter also provides an easy way to visualize pandas data frames and plots.

 Note: For more information on Jupyter Notebook, refer to How To Use Jupyter Notebook – An Ultimate Guide